Kevin-c-miller/placeholder-project1/README.md

 ### MVP/PostMVP

-The functionality will then be divided into two separate lists: MPV and PostMVP.
-Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

 #### MVP

-_These are examples only.
-Replace with your own MVP features._

 - Find and use external api
-- Get back infomration on pro basketball players and teams, including headshot, stats, team, position, bio.
+- Get back information on pro basketball players and teams, including headshot, stats, team, position, bio.
 - Render player/team data on page based on what the user searched.

 #### PostMVP

-_These are examples only.
-Replace with your own Post-MVP features._

 - Add a favorites button so users can keep track of their favorite players/team.
 - Use local storage to save user favorites
-- Add anotehr API for news around the league, schedule, box scores
+- Add another API for news around the league, schedule, standings.

 ## Project Schedule